Code-Institute-Submissions/my-event-website/README.md

 1st assignment - Tech used: Html5, Css3, Bootstrap 3.3.7

-Please note: this is a simpler version of my idea
+Please note: this is a simpler version of my idea as to have all contents now

+would be out of scope.

 throughout the course will be implemented with backend resources and Javascript